kimizuy/next-i18n-deepl-portfolio-template/README.md

 ## Getting Started

 1. Your DeepL API key is required.
+This API is free to start using.
 Get it from https://www.deepl.com/pro-api

 2. Copy `.env.local.example` to `.env.local` and set your API key.